Choices in retirement

 Tailored care living

 Developments are designed for people having difficulty with day-to-day living in their current home.
-A range of care and support services is available that can avoid the need to ever have to consider a move to residential care.
+A range of care and support services are available that can avoid the need to ever have to consider a move to residential care.
 Importantly home ownership is retained.
 Facilities include a waitress service restaurant, therapy room, hair salon and hobbies room.
 Domestic assistance is also available.
 Each resident is given an individual care plan which means they only pay for the care they need.
 This is monitored and adapted to meet changing circumstances, for instance following ill-health.
 Other services available include accompanying residents on shopping trips or to social events, medication prompting and bathing.

 Living greener and cheaper